 The solution is to treat oily skin with care and to ensure that you maintain its hydration.
 This can be done by using light-weight non-comogenic formulations of skincare and makeup products.
 Its also important to avoid harsh or drying ingredients and opt for hydrating skincare products.

 “Oily skin is characterised by excessive production of sebum.
 This type of skin tends to be thicker, more prone to breakouts and the pores are usually larger.
 On the plus side, oily skin tends to show the signs of ageing less readily.
 An oily skin routine should control oil production, reduce breakouts and minimise pores”

-Before you embark on this routine, take a moment to understand your skin type and identify your skin concerns as well as goals.
+Before you embark on an oily skin routine, take a moment to understand your skin type and identify your skin concerns as well as goals.
 For instance, you may have oily skin and your major concern is large pores or breakouts whilst your goal is to achieve bright dewy-looking skin.
-This is important because the below skincare routine offers the essentials for a clearer and healthier looking complexion.
-The routine always remains the same but the product selection can be adapted to target your skin concerns and goals.
+This is important because this oily skin routine offers the essentials for a clearer and healthier looking complexion.
+The oily skin routine always remains the same but the product selection can be adapted to target your skin concerns and goals.